victorchall/EveryDream2trainer/README.md

 32GB of system RAM recommended for 50k+ training images, but may get away with sufficient swap file and 16GB

-Ampere or newer 24GB+ (3090/A5000/4090, etc) recommended for 10k+ images unless you want to wait a long time
+Ampere or newer 24GB+ (3090/A5000/4090, etc) recommended for 10k+ images

-...Or use any computer with a web browser and run on Vast/Runpod/Colab.
+...Or use any computer with a web browser and run on Vast/Colab.
 See [Cloud](#cloud) section below.

 ## Video tutorials